Policy on Academic Code of Conduct

 In the preparation of course, program, or degree work, students are directed to comply with the copyright law of the United States (Title XVII, U.S. Code, available in Reeves Library).
 Violations of copyright law and of regulations regarding the use of copyrighted material for educational purposes are violations of this policy.

-The instructor may recommend that the Academic Standards Committee consider suspension or expulsion, if the instructor and the chair feel that the circumstances of the alleged violation are particularly egregious or if professional standards in a program leading to licensure or other professional credential have been violated.
+The instructor may recommend that the Academic Standards Committee consider suspension or expulsion, if the instructor and the chair feel that the circumstances of the suspected violation are particularly egregious or if professional standards in a program leading to licensure or other professional credentials have been violated.
 The Academic Standards Committee is not bound by this recommendation, but will take it under advisement and require a hearing with the student who has been charged.

-Accusations of violations of the Academic Code of Conduct must be presented to the vice provost or Seminary dean by the end of the drop/add period of the subsequent spring term (for violations related to fall term courses) or within 30 days of the end of the spring term or summer term (for violations related to spring term courses or summer term courses, respectively).
-In the event where a violation was discovered when a student was initially awarded a grade of incomplete, accusations of a violation of the Academic Code of Conduct must be presented to the vice provost or Seminary dean within 30 days after all work for the course has been submitted.
+Suspected violations of the academic code of conduct must be presented to the Committee by within 30 calendar days of the last day of the term in question.
+In the event where a suspected violation was discovered when a student was initially awarded a grade of incomplete, suspected violation must be submitted to the Academic Standards Committee within 30 days after all work for the course has been submitted.
 No charges may be brought after that date.

-If a student is charged with a violation of the code of conduct in the last term of study and faces possible course failure, suspension, or expulsion as a result, the Academic Standards Committee may instruct the registrar to withhold the student's diploma and delay conferral of the degree until the case is adjudicated.
+If a student is suspected of violating the academic code of conduct in the last term of study and faces possible course failure, suspension, or expulsion as a result, the Academic Standards Committee may instruct the registrar to withhold the student’s diploma and delay conferral of the degree until the case is adjudicated.
+The Academic Standards Committee will make every attempt to resolve the situation prior to graduation, or as soon as otherwise possible.

-Students wishing to appeal either the charge of a violation of the academic code of conduct or the penalty are encouraged to first consult with the faculty member.
-If they wish to pursue an appeal, students should meet with the department chair or program director.
-To seek an appeal beyond this, students should do so in writing to the Committee.
-Student appeals must be filed within 30 days of the instructor's filing of the violation.
+Students wishing to appeal either the suspected violation of the academic code of conduct or the initial consequence are encouraged to first consult with the faculty member in order to understand the situation; please note that the instructor may not grant an appeal of the suspected violation, but may choose to withdraw the submitted violation.
+If the student then wishes to pursue an appeal, students must do so in writing to the Committee.
+Student appeals must be filed within 30 days of the instructor’s filing of the violation.
 The faculty member will be asked to explain in writing the charge and circumstances surrounding it.
-Letters from material witnesses may be submitted by either the faculty member or the student, but letters in support of the student's character will not be accepted or considered by the Committee.
+Letters from material witnesses may be submitted by either the faculty member or the student, but letters in support of the student’s character will not be accepted or considered by the Committee.
+Students may request to meet with the Committee in person, but are still required to submit an appeal in writing for the Committee’s records.

 If the Committee determines that suspension or expulsion is reasonable and advisable, the student will be informed of this action in writing.
 If an appeal is requested, a formal hearing will be held.
 No parents or friends may be present.
 Material witnesses will be asked to submit testimony in writing and may be asked to testify in person.
 No character witnesses or written statements from such parties are permitted.
 Students may consult with their academic advisor in preparing an appeal or defense before the Committee.
 The provost may elect to hear appeals of suspensions or expulsions.
 Once the process (including appeals) for suspension or expulsion is finalized, the student’s transcript is updated to show suspended or expelled, as appropriate.

 In the event of a third charge, the case will be automatically referred to the Committee for a formal hearing, following the procedure described above.
 Should the committee determine that a student has violated this code of conduct for the third time, the result is typically immediate expulsion; for students at Moravian Theological Seminary, this action occurs without the necessity of a Seminary faculty vote.
 Students wishing to appeal must make their request in writing.
 Appeals of an expulsion or suspension must be received by the provost within five class days of receipt of the original hearing verdict.
-The provost shall evaluate the written appeal so as to determine whether grounds exist.
+The provost shall evaluate the written appeal so as to determine whether grounds exist for expulsion or suspension.
 Once the process (including appeals) for suspension or expulsion is finalized, the student’s transcript is updated to show suspended or expelled, as appropriate.

 Undergraduate students may not withdraw from a course in which they have been charged with a breach of this policy, except with the instructor’s written permission, and only if the charge has been filed prior to the last day to withdraw from any course.
 Dropping the class does not invalidate the charge of misconduct.
 If the charge is overturned by the Committee, the student may choose to withdraw with a W from the course without assessment of a late fee.
-In this event, no refunds of tuition are granted.
+In this event, no refunds of tuition and/or fees are granted.

 CONSEQUENCES OF CHARGES AFTER CONFERRAL OF THE DEGREE